jvanlier/jvanlier.github.io/_projects/2017-wi-fi-sensor-based-location-analytics.md

 My engineering contributions:
 - Designing, implementing and maintaining a lambda-architecture based big data platform.
 - Developing streaming data processing code and real-time summary statistics in Apache Storm (Java).
-- A framework to greatly simplfy PySpark-based batch jobs.
+- A framework to greatly simplify PySpark-based batch jobs.
 Also, scheduling and monitoring them.
 - Privacy by design: developed the anonymization pipeline involving a Trusted Third Party, and developed an opt-out system.
 - Built a Python/Flask/MongoDB/jQuery/Bootstrap based configuration management tool to simplify the administration of sensor locations, regions, maps, geometry, etc. This saved many hours of work.
 - Supervising Junior Data Engineers.